jrasm91/interview/README.md

 ## General Notes

 ## JS
-+ Closure: a `function` created within `a function`.
++ Closure: a `function` created within another `function`.
 Variables belong to the closure that they were created in.

 ## CSS